 The taste and preference of the end-customer change frequently, with some of the currently popular taste preferences including sugar-free, fat-free, dairy-free, GMO-free, gluten-free, additive-free and preservative-free.
 Producing a product that meets these demands may result in a compromise of the final texture of the product.

-A common perception is that fat content influences the relationsip between the quality and the texture of the product.
+A common perception is that fat content influences the relationship between the quality and the texture of the product.
 This is because the mouth feel of fatty food products is associated with richness, higher quality, and better transmission of taste, because of the structure of fats.
 Texture analysis can be used to compare the texture of low-fat alternatives with traditional product formulations.

-The thickness and consistency of semi-solid dairy products like dips, yogurts and sauces can be tested and compared with baseline data obtained from extrusion methods.
+The thickness and consistency of semi-solid dairy products like dips, yogurts, and sauces can be tested and compared with baseline data obtained from extrusion methods.
 The quality perception of such products depends on the way they are served, mostly by spooning or pouring from containers.
-The flexible range of accessories available from FTC allows the producer to use the back extrusion method to closely replicate consumer interaction with the product in its own packaging.
+The flexible range of accessories available from Mecmesin allows the producer to use the back extrusion method to closely replicate consumer interaction with the product in its own packaging.

 In the back extrusion method, a probe in the form of a cylinder, or a flat or circular plate, is lowered like a plunger into the sample, which is confined within a cylindrical receptacle.
 The product is extruded back between the plunger and the cylinder to measure the force.
 The overall firmness of the sample is given by the peak force.
 The energy needed to initiate and maintain the flow is provided by the area under a force vs displacement graph.